algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

         └── 📄 utils.h
 ```
 - main.c will contain the main loop and the virtual terminal;
-- assembler.h will contain all the functions pertainning to the assembler and the error handling;
+- assembler.h will contain all the functions pertaining to the assembler and the error handling;
-- preprocessor.h will contain all the functions pertainning to the preprocessor[^8];
+- preprocessor.h will contain all the functions pertaining to the preprocessor[^8];
-- processor.h will contain all the functions pertainning to the processor;
+- processor.h will contain all the functions pertaining to the processor;
-- utils.h will contain some miscellianous functions
+- utils.h will contain the miscellianous objects, such as `enum ErrorType` or `enume InstructionType`;

 ### Endians

-The program will use little endians[^9], for it is advantageous in processor architecture and we preshot using our program on a real processor and not a virtual one.
+The program will use little endians[^9], for it is advantageous in processor architecture and we expect at some point to use our virtual processor on a physical processor.

 ### CISC/RISC

-The program will based itself on the RISC[^10] and not CISK[^11], as a RISC architecture provides less instruction, which in turn allow us to reduce the complexity of the program.
+The program will be based on the RISC[^10] and not CISK[^11], as a RISC architecture provides less instruction, which in turn allow us to reduce the complexity of the program.

 ### Principles